You're doing better than you think you are. Promise.

 Don't give up on you.
 Don't let others opinions of you bring you down.
 Remember, it's only their opinion and that can always change.
 Start everyday with a positive affirmation and focus on it during the day.
 Especially when that critical voice pops inside your head.

-If you are doing one of these already, then you're on the right track.
+If you're doing even one of these already, you're on the right track.
 If you aren't, that's alright.
 It's never too late to start.
-Just imagine what it will be like when you practice all ten of these steps.